 However, most gold mines have maintained production and we don’t know of any so far that have been shut down due to the coronavirus outbreak.
 We believe gold miners are better positioned than many industries to handle this crisis.
 Mines are typically in remote areas, away from coronavirus hot-spots.

-Many are in Africa and have experience navigating AIDS and Ebola epidemics while safeguarding employees and sustaining production.
+Many are in Africa and have experience navigating other epidemics while safeguarding employees and sustaining production.
 The sector is financially strong with low debt and strong cash flow.
 A BMO Capital Markets universe of 27 major and mid-tier producer have an average net debt/EBITDA (earnings before interest, tax, depreciation and amortization) of 0.34, compared to an average of 1.78 for S&P 500 companies.
 March 2020 Scotiabank estimates also indicate all-in sustaining costs averages of roughly $950 per ounce and drastically lower fuel prices should work to offset other cost pressures this year, in our view.

 Unfortunately, the exact opposite has been true for crude oil.
 Oil has essentially been hit by a triple “black swan” event.
 Obviously, there is COVID-19, with its potentially long-lasting demand impact, and the OPEC+ supply issue, which started back in early March when Saudi Arabia and Russia could not come to terms on production cuts.
 But, then here is also the issue of energy transition, which started years ago and really began to ramp up this January with a letter from BlackRock CEO, Larry Fink, stating that the $7 trillion manager would be upping its sustainability initiatives and divesting from its more carbon-intensive assets.
 In over 30 years in the traditional energy and oil markets, I cannot remember a time when things have been anywhere close to as negative as they are now for this space.